AAlab1819/AlessandroLuiz-01082170029/Week 01 - Intro/README.md

 Right now there are A yellow and B blue crystals in Grisha's disposal.
 Find out how many additional crystals he should acquire in order to produce the required number of balls.\

 This is a calculatin:\
-    YellowCrystal =  YellowCrystal - YellowBall*2 -GreenBall;
+    YellowCrystal =  YellowCrystal - YellowBall*2 -GreenBall;\
     BlueCrystal = BlueCrystal - BlueBall*3 - GreenBall;

 ## 988A: Diverse Team
 [**Problems**](https://codeforces.com/problemset/problem/988/A) || [**Solution**](https://codeforces.com/contest/988/submission/42496369)\
-This problems asking us to find that the student could be devided into team or not.\
+This problems asking us to find that the student could be devided into team or not.
-The student can be divided if in the input the students don't have any distinct ratings\
-In the code we need to use vector to save the number of array.\
+The student can be divided if in the input the students don't have any distinct ratings, In the code we need to use vector to save the number of array.
-In the first for statement we use scores.input to check make a checker that will used in the next statement.\
+In the first for statement we use scores.input to check make a checker that will used in the next statement.
-It is written that if scores.size()<k it will output "NO", in this line the code will check whter the size of the score is less then the amount of the member in the team or not.\
+It is written that if scores.size()<k it will output "NO", in this line the code will check whter the size of the score is less then the amount of the member in the team or not.
 If it was less then k , it will ouput "NO".
 If the result is larger, it will push the data to the result vector and will be ouput.\